 New Repertory Theatre

-Now in its fourth decade, New Repertory Theatre has established itself as one of the Boston area’s premiere theatre companies.
+Now in its fourth decade, New Repertory Theatre has established itself as one of the Boston area’s premiere theater companies.
 Celebrated for electrifying, compelling, and poignant productions, New Rep plays reflect our world and community, and regularly explore ideas that have vital resonance in our lives, here and now.
 New Rep shows are provocative, intelligent, and entertaining.

 Historically, New Rep’s most successful productions have been probing, thought-provoking shows centered on big ideas.
 Examples include Imagining Madoff, The Whipping Man, The Kite Runner, Cherry Docs, Opus, The Pillowman, Bill W. and Dr. Bob, Topdog/Underdog, Quills, and No Niggers, No Jews, No Dogs.
 Other successful shows have included some of the most beloved and popular productions such as The King of Second Avenue, Assassins, Camelot, Amadeus, Long Day’s Journey into Night, Speed-the-Plow, According to Tip, The Clean House, Ragtime, Into the Woods, The Threepenny Opera, Sweeney Todd, and Waiting for Godot.
-New Rep’s programming has been awarded many Boston area theatre awards including 24 Elliot Norton Awards and 48 Independent Reviewers of New England Awards.
+New Rep’s programming has been awarded many Boston area theater awards including twenty-four Elliot Norton Awards and forty-eight Independent Reviewers of New England Awards.